Building a Compassionate Community

-In the spirit of A Year of Connection and in response to what you, our alumni, told us you wanted to see from Dartmouth, we’re presenting a multi-event, campus-wide celebration of the life of Dr. Martin Luther King Jr. This is a unique opportunity for our global alumni family to join with the full Dartmouth community—virtually—in the celebration of Dr. King’s life.
-Please join us for a celebration of Dr. King’s message of hope and call to action.
-There are many different programs and opportunities to reflect and celebrate, noted below.
-We hope you will join us for some or all of them.
+In the spirit of Building a Compassionate Community and in response to what you, our alumni, told us you wanted to see from Dartmouth, we’re presenting a multi-event, campus-wide celebration of the life of Dr. Martin Luther King Jr. This is a unique opportunity for our global alumni family to join the full Dartmouth community—virtually and in person—in commemoration of Dr. King’s life.
+We invite you to celebrate Dr. King’s message of hope and his call to action by joining us for several or all of the programs listed below.

 Yours for Dartmouth,

 Health in Revolution: Geisel Martin Luther King, Jr. Celebration

 Saturday, Jan 14, 9 AM - 4 PM, Kellogg Auditorium 200 and online

 In commemorating Martin Luther King, Jr.’s legacy, we will explore the role of health in social revolution through the lens of the past, present, and future.

 Conversations and Connections: “MLK and the Dartmouth Legacy”